MAforgood/Financial-Algorithms-Projects/README.md

 ## Project 6 : Bollinger Bands Strategy Implementation
-This repository contains the implementation of a version of the Bollinger Bands (BB) strategy for cryptocurrency trading.
+This Project contains the implementation of a version of the Bollinger Bands (BB) strategy for cryptocurrency trading.
 Strategy Overview

 The BB strategy calculates the Simple Moving Average (SMA) and Standard Deviation (SD) with a look-back period of 30 days using daily closing prices.
 When the price exceeds two SDs above the SMA, the strategy enters a short position equivalent to 1/2 unit of the cryptocurrency.
 Additionally, if the price exceeds four SDs above the SMA, another 1/2 unit is added to the short position.
 Instead of entering a full unit at once, the strategy enters 1/2 unit each time.
 The strategy exits the position when the price reaches one SD above the SMA.
 The opposite actions are taken for the Buy position.